Sour Cream Banana Cake

 - Feel free to add some roasted chopped walnuts into the batter or top the frosting with chopped nuts or coconut to jazz up this banana cake.

-- If you use a pan that’s smaller than 15 x 10-inches, you will need to bake this cake longer.
+- PRO-Tip: If you use a pan that’s smaller than 12 x 17-inches, you’ll have extra batter and will need to adjust the baking time.

 - Hummingbird Cake